moneyadviceservice/cms/README.md

 - MySQL
 - Node.js (for Bower)
 - Bower (Install via NPM)
-- an entry for `gems.test.mas` in your `/etc/hosts` file and access to the MAS network (so that you can bundle install the gems)
+- Access to the MAS network (so that you can bundle install the private gems)

 ## Installation